omarcely/Roberto2021/README.md

 ### GeneralInformation

-Have some PDFs with documentation about the OV7670 as well as a report in Spanish with a full description of all the design and test process.
+Has some PDFs with documentation about the OV7670 as well as a report in Spanish with a full description of all the design and test process.

 ### Tests